What are “Back Taxes”?

 Collection Statute Expiration Date (CSED).
 After this period, in most cases, the IRS

-3. Filing Requirement: If you owe taxes, it’s generally advisable to file all past due
+cannot pursue collection. - Filing Requirement: If you owe taxes, it’s generally advisable to file all past due

 returns as soon as possible, regardless of how late they are.
 This can help reduce